Wakala Meaning

 This example shows how the scope of authority changes the agent’s freedom to act.

-Restricted agency imposes explicit conditions such as price, quality, delivery method, time limit, payment method, or location.
-Absolute agency removes many of those express limitations, but it does not create unlimited freedom.
 Even under broader authority, the agent must still act within prevailing custom, fair market practice, and the principal’s interests.

 That point is central in Islamic finance.
 An unrestricted agent is not free to behave recklessly.
 A broader mandate still does not justify selling below market value, buying above fair value, or entering unusual structures without authority where the principal would reasonably object.

-Paid and Non-paid Agency
+Paid and Non-paid Wakala

-Paid agency is common in modern finance because banks, operators, fund managers, and service institutions perform wakala functions professionally.
-Non-paid agency also exists, especially in private or informal settings, but commercial finance usually depends on a clearly disclosed fee arrangement.
+- Non-paid wakala also exists, especially in private or informal settings, but commercial finance usually depends on a clearly disclosed fee arrangement.

-This is where readers should distinguish wakala from profit-sharing contracts.
+This is where you should distinguish wakala from profit-sharing contracts.
 In wakala, the fee compensates the service.
 It does not automatically entitle the agent to a share of business profit in the same way as a mudarib under Mudarabah.

 Binding and Non-binding Agency